• Menu

 Mount Princeton – One of Colorado’s most popular, this resort features two year-round swimming pools.
 There are multiple small creekside pools available on a first-come, first-served basis so make sure to get there early and grab a spot.
 A short walk up the hill will lead you to an infinity pool, which has a lazy river and a 400-foot water slide!

 Old Town – Located in Steamboat Springs and offers both a year-round 25-yard lap pool and a children’s pool.
-The eight outdoor pools are open year-round, while the water attractions and children’s areas are summers only.
+The eight outdoor pools are open year-round, while the water attractions and children’s areas are summer only.
 The resort also has a full-service spa and fitness center to round out your wellness vacation.

 Ouray – The city maintains this hot springs complex that has millions of gallons of warm water to enjoy.
 There is a kid’s area, lap pool, soaking tubs, and more for all types of visitors to relax in.
 Views of the nearby mountains are unbeatable and add to the ambiance while you soak.